CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repository?

-You save it to your own workspace/desktop for it to worked on.
+You save it to your own workspace/desktop for it to be worked on.

 ## Question 11